Dr. F.H. Wigmore Regional Hospital

 Shift times are 3-5 hours in the mornings.

-Activities include, but are not limited to: Reading groups, puzzles, games, bingo, nail painting, going for walks, group painting, crafts, exercise programs, and special events like Christmas parties and teas.
-Birthday parties, volunteer group outings.
+Activities include, but are not limited to: Reading groups, puzzles, games, bingo, going for walks, group painting, crafts, exercise programs, and special events like Christmas parties, and volunteer group outings.

 Immunization Ambassadors : Various location